-36. Last month an experimental drug (to give) to two US medical workers who contracted Ebola while working in West Africa.
-37. If the rain failed to come, there (to be) a famine.
-38. The subsidiary which (to set up) at the moment will generate huge profits.
-39. I (to write) you a postca 40.
-We had a drink while the visitors (show) round the factory.
-41. William Shakespeare (traditionally, to say) 1564, in Stratford-upon-Avon.
-42. The second hand car I saw isn't in the showroom any longer.
-It must (sell) 43.
-If more funds (to allocate) complete our project by now. ' , 44.
-Unless we take measures, we (automatically unemployment. / to create)a rise in 45.
-Don't come in.
+36. Last mor nth an experimental drug (to give) to two US medical workers who contract ed Ebola while working in West Africa.
+37. If the rai n failed to come, there (to be) a famine.
+38. The subs idiary which (to set up) at the moment will generate huge profits. e)you a postca a drink while the visitors (show) 41.
+William Shakespeare (traditionally, to say) to have been born on April 23, 1564, in Stratford-upon-Avon.
+42. The seco nd hand car I saw isn't in the showroom any longer.
+It must (sell) to our department, we would have been able to • te our project by now. we take measures, we (automatically / oyment. to create)a rise 45.
+Don't co me in.
 The house (paint)